Data-science2/AB-testing/README.md

 # AB-testing
-in this project we made a comparison between the old used website and the new one for increasing sales , is it worth to implement the new website for increasing  sales? or make futher invistigation? or still use the old one?, we used some statics ,hypothesis testing and some graphs
+In this project, we conducted a comparative analysis between the old website and the newly developed one to assess its potential for increasing sales.
+Our objective was to determine whether it is worth implementing the new website or if further investigation is required before making a decision.
+To evaluate this, we employed statistical analysis, hypothesis testing, and graphical representations.